Particular/docs.particular.net/samples/servicecontrol/fix-messages/sample.md

 ## Running the project

 Running the project will result in 4 console windows.
-Please wait a moment until the ServicePulse window opens in the browser.
+Wait a moment until the ServicePulse window opens in the browser.

  1. Press <kbd>Enter</kbd> in the Sender console window
  2. Observe error log output in the Receiver console window: the endpoint cannot process the message because the `Id` field is malformed -- it contains lowercase characters.